-- Lack of title should not be a bar to compensation.
-Requires equal treatment of those without clear land titles (e.g., squatters or other informal settlers) in terms of their entitlements for resettlement assistance and compensation for the loss of non-land assets. - Lack of title should not be a bar to compensation.
-Requires equal treatment of those without clear land titles (e.g., squatters or other informal settlers) in terms of their entitlements for resettlement assistance and compensation for the loss of non-land assets. - Crop compensation is to be provided irrespective of the land registration status of the affected farmers/share croppers.
-Crops for two seasons Rabi (winter) and Kharif (summer) for full one year are to be compensated based on existing market rates and average farm produce per unit area. - Tree losses are to be compensated according to market rates based on productive age or wood volume, depending on tree type.
-All the removed trees will remain the property of the owner for them to salvage. - Land valuation is to be based on current replacement (market) value with an additional payment of 15%.
-The valuation for the acquired housing land and other assets is the full replacement costs keeping in view the fair market values, transaction costs and other applicable payments that may be required. - The valuation of built-up structures is based on current market value but with consideration of the cost of new construction of the structure, with no deduction for depreciation.
-The APs can salvage any of their material free of cost and irrespective of compensation payments having been paid. - Information related to the quantification and valuation of land,structures, other immovable assets, entitlements and amounts of compensationand financial assistance are to be disclosed to the displaced persons prior to sub-project appraisal period.
-This is to ensure that stakeholders are treated in a fair, transparent and efficient manner.
+- Tree losses are compensated based on outdated officially fixed rates by the relevant forest and agriculture departments. - Tree losses are to be compensated according to market rates based on productive age or wood volume, depending on tree type.
+All the removed trees will remain the property of the owner for them to salvage. - Land valuation is based on the median registered land transfer rate over the 3 years prior to Section 4 of the LAA being invoked.15% compulsory acquisition charges are paid over and above the assessed compensation.
+However, recent practice is that prices based on the average over the last one year prior to acquisition commencing is applied. - Land valuation is to be based on current replacement (market) value with an additional payment of 15%.
+The valuation for the acquired housing land and other assets is the full replacement costs keeping in view the fair market values, transaction costs and other applicable payments that may be required. - The valuation of structures is based on official rates, with depreciation deducted from gross value of the structure and also 15% of the value of salvaged materials, - The valuation of built-up structures is based on current market value but with consideration of the cost of new construction of the structure, with no deduction for depreciation.
+The APs can salvage any of their material free of cost and irrespective of compensation payments having been paid. - The decisions regarding land acquisition and the amounts of compensation to be paid are published in the official Gazette and notified in accessible places so that the people affected are well informed, - Information related to the quantification and valuation of land. structures. other immovable assets, entitlements and amounts of compensationand financial assistance are to be disclosed to the displaced persons prior to subproject appraisal period.
+This is to ensure that stakeholders treated in a fair, transparent and efficient manner.

-- There is no provisions for income and livelihood rehabilitation measures.
-There are also no special allowances for vulnerable displaced persons including vulnerable groups such as women headed households.
-There are no requirements to assess opportunities for benefit sharing. - · The ADB policy requires rehabilitation for lost income and specialAP expenses during the relocation process.
+- There is no provisions for income and livelihood Rehabilitation measures.
+There are no also special allowances for vulnerable displaced persons including vulnerable groups such as women headed households.
+There are no requirements to assess opportunities for benefit sharing. - The ADB policy requires rehabilitation for lost income and specialAP expenses during the relocation process.
 There are also provisions to be made for transitional period costs, and livelihood restoration.

-Particular attention must be paid to the poor and vulnerable groups, including women.
-A guiding principle is that APs should at least be able to reach a defined minimum livelihood standard. areas, APs should be provided with legal access to replacement land and resources to the defined minimum livelihood level.
-In urban areas, provision should be made for appropriate income sources and the legal and affordable access to adequate housing. - Prepare and disclose resettlement plans (RPs) there is no law or policy that requires preparation of RPs. - Resettlement plans are prepared in English and disclosed to the displaced peoples in local language (Urdu). - Grievance redress is established through the formal land acquisition process at a point in time or through appeals to the court. - Provide a continuous mechanisms/ set-up that are accessible locally and available throughout sub-project implementation. - Only compensation is paid but not resettlement allowances, there is no mechanism to ensure payment is made before displacement. - All compensation and allowances to be paid prior to physical or economic dislocation. - No requirements to prepare and disclose monitoring reports. - Prepare and disclose monitoring reports.
+Particular attention must be paid to the poor and vulnerable groups, including women. Α guiding principle is that APs should at least be able to reach a defined minimum livelihood standard.
+APs rural areas. should be provided with legal access to replacement land and resources to the defined minimum livelihood level.
+In urban areas, provision should be made for appropriate income sources and the legal and affordable access to adequate housing.

+- Prepare and disclose resettlement plans (RPs) - there is no law or policy that requires preparation of RPs. - Resettlement plans are prepared in English and disclosed to the displaced peoples in local language (Urdu). - Grievance redress is established through the formal land acquisition process at a point in time or through appeals to the court. - Provide a continuous mechanisms/ set-up that are accessible locally and available throughout subproject implementation. - Only compensation is paid but not resettlement allowances, there is no mechanism to ensure payment is made before displacement. - All compensation and allowances to be paid prior to physical or economic dislocation. - No requirements to prepare and disclose monitoring reports. - Prepare and disclose monitoring reports.